 Which districts require world language credits for high school graduation?

 Beginning with the graduation class of 2019, all Washington state public high schools require students to graduate with a minimum of two world language credits.
 There are some exceptions depending on certain student pathways for graduation.

 Washington schools that receive state funding for full-day kindergarten are required to provide experiences in a world language other than English.
 For more information and ideas for getting started, see World Language Experiences or download the brochure Kindergarten World Language Experience.
 Or feel free to contact the World Languages Program Supervisor firstname.lastname@example.org.

 A Dual Immersion program is an instructional program model that provides content-based instruction to students in two languages.
 The goal is for the students, over a number of years of participation in the program, to become proficient and literate in both languages, while also meeting high academic standards in all subject areas.
 Other terminology that you may have heard used for one of the variations of this type of program model is Dual Language, Two-way Dual Language, One-way Dual Language, Partial Immersion, Full Immersion, etc. To learn more, visit Dual Immersion.

 How do I become a World Languages Teacher?

 Here are some steps to guide you:

 - Review the OSPI Teacher Certification page to understand the requirements.

-Alternative Route Certification might be appropriate for you and your
+- Consider whether Alternative Route Certification might be appropriate for you and your language.

-- Review the Teacher Assessments required for the endorsement.
-In
+- Review the Teacher Assessments required for an endorsement.

 I am already a certificated teacher in Washington State.
 How can I earn a P-12 Designated World Language Endorsement?